jcergolj/extra-checks-for-spatie-laravel-server-monitor/README.md

 It counts the number of mysql db connections.
 If it is bellow threshold, everything is fine.

-## The default server-monitor.php config file with all the extra custom options
+## The default server-monitor.php config file with all the extra custom options same options for all the hosts
 ```php
 <?php